olivertlord/MIRRORS/README.md

 1. A multispectral imaging radiometry system that produces .TIFF files of any resolution, aspect ratio and bit depth.
 Each .TIFF must include four monochromatic images of the laser heated spot to be analysed, each centered on the middle pixel of one quadrant of the full image.
 The software performs a spatial calibration before stacking the four quadrants and so the centering does not need to be perfect.
 Each image must be at a different, precisely known wavelength.

-2. A thermal calibration .TIFF image produced using a calibrated source of known spectral radiance and and as before, consisting of four equal quadrants each illuminated by a monochromatic image of the calibration source.
+2. A thermal calibration .TIFF image produced using a calibrated source of known spectral radiance and as before, consisting of four equal quadrants each illuminated by a monochromatic image of the calibration source.

-Details of these systems as well as calibration methods can be found in Campbell et al. 2017 and Lord & Wang (in prep).
+Details of these systems as well as calibration methods can be found in Campbell et al. 2008 and Lord & Wang (in prep).

 ### Installing